gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Customization guide.md

  Text customization is done via overriding of string resources.

- If you plan to use a custom name for localizable strings, you need to set it in `GiniBankConfiguration.localizedStringsTableName`.
+ If you plan to use a custom name for localizable strings, you need to set it in `GiniBankConfiguration.shared.localizedStringsTableName`.

  You can find all the string resources in [Localizable.strings](https://github.com/gini/gini-mobile-ios/blob/GiniBankSDK%3B3.0.0-beta06/BankSDK/GiniBankSDK/Sources/GiniBankSDK/Resources/de.lproj/Localizable.strings).